 - Statistics and Monitoring

-This article is focused on implementing authentication at the edge with the Kubernetes-native Ambassador Pro API gateway, and shows an example of how to integrate this with third-party identity providers.
+This article is focused on implementing authentication at the edge with the Kubernetes-native Ambassador Edge Stack and shows an example of how to integrate this with third-party identity providers.

-This is what the authentication process looks like at a high level when using Ambassador with Auth0 as an identity provider.
+This is what the authentication process looks like at a high level when using Ambassador Edge Stack with Auth0 as an identity provider.
 The use case is an end-user accessing a secured app service.

 There is quite a bit happening in this diagram, and so it will be useful to provide an overview of all of the moving parts.

 - OpenID Connect (OIDC): is an authentication layer that is built on top of OAuth 2.0, which allows applications to verify the identity of an end-user based on the authentication performed by an IdP, using a well-specified RESTful HTTP API with JSON as a data format.
-Typically an OIDC implementation allow you to obtain basic profile information for an user than successfully authenticates, which in turn can be used for implementing additional security measures like Role-based Access Control (RBAC).
+Typically an OIDC implementation will allow you to obtain basic profile information for a user that successfully authenticates, which in turn can be used for implementing additional security measures like Role-based Access Control (RBAC).

 - JSON Web Token (JWT): is a JSON-based open standard for creating access tokens, such as those generated from an OAuth authentication.
-JWTs are compact, web-safe (or URL-safe), and are often used in the context of implementing single sign-on (SSO) within federated applications and organisations.
-Additional profile information, claims, or role-based information can be added to a JWT, and the token can be passed from the edge of an application right the through an application's service call stack.
+JWTs are compact, web-safe (or URL-safe), and are often used in the context of implementing single sign-on (SSO) within federated applications and organizations.
+Additional profile information, claims, or role-based information can be added to a JWT, and the token can be passed from the edge of an application right through the application's service call stack.